vyaskhushboo26/chapter-04-talk-is-cheap-show-me-the-code/Theory-Assignment.md

   But, nothing is better than anything.
 If we don't give a key, react by default assign id of that list item as it's key.

   NO key << INDEX as key <<<<<< Unique id as key from data

+  1. It may break your application and display wrong data!
+  2. Generate a unique id for every item and use it as key when rendering the list.

 ### 11. What are props in React ?
 Ways to use props ?
 `Props (properties)` passed in Component are similar to the arguments passed in a js function call and received by that function as parameters.